MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/france.md

 [!include [banner](../includes/banner.md)]

-This topic includes information and links to resources that can help you set up Dynamics 365 for Finance and Operations for legal entities with a primary address in France.
+This topic includes information and links to resources that can help you set up Dynamics 365 Finance for legal entities with a primary address in France.

 - Public sector
   - [Public sector accounting](emea-fra-public-sector-accounting.md)